swcarpentry/git-novice/_episodes/04-changes.md

 ~~~
 {: .output}

-Git insists that we add files to the set we want to commit
+Git insists that we indicate the files we want to commit.
-before actually committing anything.
 This allows us to commit our
 changes in stages and capture changes in logical portions rather than
 only large batches.
+Git expects we will have different commit messages for each file
+we changed, but it's also possible to use the "-a" flag for "all" to indicate the message
+applies to all the files that were changed.

 For example,
 suppose we're adding a few citations to relevant research to our thesis.
 We might want to commit those additions,